We often paint over primer, but what if you want to use stain instead? Can you do it?

 2. Deck Stain

-You shouldn’t use deck stain over primer because this stain is designed to reveal the wood grain.
+You can’t use deck stain over primer because this stain is designed to reveal the wood grain.
 So, if you use it, the basecoat will prevent it from showing the wood grain.

 Which Types of Primers Can You Stain Over?